influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withBaseImage(baseImage)
 ```

-Base image that is used to deploy pods, without tag.
-Deprecated: use 'image' instead
+"Base image that is used to deploy pods, without tag.
+Deprecated: use 'image' instead"

 ### fn spec.withClusterAdvertiseAddress